Ausawin2016/seattlePowerAppers/outlines/responsiveApps.md

 3. Position it under `cmpHeader` and across the screen where you'd like to see a subheading
 4. Rename it to `lblSubheader`
 5. Set `lblSubheader` properties
-    a. `Text`:`glrMenu.Selected.screen`
+  - `Text`:`glrMenu.Selected.screen`
-    b. `X`: 0
+  - `X`: 0
-    c. `Y`: `lblHeader.Y + lblHeader.Height`
+  - `Y`: `lblHeader.Y + lblHeader.Height`
       i.
 Note how we're using "relative positioning" here.
 No need to specify formulas or values, just place the subheader relative to the header.
-    d. `Width`: `Parent.Width`
+  - `Width`: `Parent.Width`
-    e. `Height`: `lblHeader.Height / 3`
+  - `Height`: `lblHeader.Height / 3`
       1. Also using relative positioning and an arbitrary proportion
-    f. `Align`: `Align.Right`
+  - `Align`: `Align.Right`
-    g. `Size`: `.65 * lblSubheader.Height`
+  - `Size`: `.65 * lblSubheader.Height`
-        1. **NOTE:** This is an arbitrary proportion of 65% the height of the subheader label itself.
+  - **NOTE:** This is an arbitrary proportion of 65% the height of the subheader label itself.
 Experiment with your own method for determining a scalable font size

 #### Create a custom *output* property for the `cmpRespScreen` menu